jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The Internet Age seeded itself a long time ago.
 Starting way back in 1843, inventors like Ada Lovelace, Vannevar Bush, and Alan Turing were building the first experimental computers.
 At the same time, writers like H.G.
 Wells, Isaac Asimov, and Gene Roddenberry imagined what life would be like once the Industrial Age ended and advanced computers ruled the world.

 These authors' stories, such as _War of the Worlds_, _I, Robot_, and _Star Trek_ thought of a future so hard to grasp people called it science fiction.
-Then came the 1970s; when microprocessors, personal computers, the internet, and other digital technology became products on store shelves.
-Here started the Internet Age, and it transformed the world just as much as science fiction said it would.
+Then came the 1970s; when microprocessors, personal computers, the internet, and other digital technology became actual products on store shelves.

+Here started the Internet Age.
+And it transformed the world just as much as science fiction said it would.

 With every purchase, renovation, and birthday gift since 1970, we've been filling our society with fundamentally different technology.
-It's easy to under-appreciate how a single laptop can be so many machines: a typewriter, radio, book, television, photo album, calculator.
+It's easy to under-appreciate how a single laptop can be so many machines: a typewriter, radio, book, television, photo album, calculator, draft table, voice recorder.
+One modern person easily has all these capabilities at her disposal.
+An Internet Age person can be very self-sufficient.

 In contrast, mechanical tools of the Industrial Age are single-use, can't be easily shared, and need many workers and managers to work.
+An Industrial Age person is by default quite interdependent.

 The first mechanical tools, such as weaving looms and drill presses, significantly sped up our manufacturing.
 However, they were so large and expensive that printers, blacksmiths, and other specialists couldn't afford to own their own tools anymore.
 Main Street gradually lost out to the industrial production line and the big companies that ran them.

 That's why corporations populated the world with mechanical products during the Industrial Age.
 They installed colossal production lines and supply chains that spread across the globe to maximize how much stuff we could make.
 This era of mass-production chipped away at "Main Street" economics by centralizing production inside a few companies.
-If you've ever watched business news, and their per second stock price changes, remorseless take-over bids, and vicious drive for profits, you've seen how hard it is for a big company to stay alive.
+If you've ever watched business news, and their per second stock price changes, remorseless take-over bids, and vicious drive for profits, you've seen how hard it is for a big company to stay alive in the Industrial Age.

-In short, Industrial Age companies live to compete.
+In short, in the era of mass-production companies live to compete.

 Digital devices enable a new philosophy, one that fosters not a competition, but collaboration.
-Using computers and the internet for cooperation is our future.
+Using computers and the internet to cooperate is our future.
 Because working online saves us from the redundant work of mechanical tools.
 For example, with Wikipedia, the world can use one website for its general knowledge, instead of reprinting, shipping, and buying millions of encyclopedia books every year.

 In contrast to the Industrial Age's race to survive, the Internet Age has a competition to contribute.

 Because, as discussed already, digital property never expires and can be accessed from anywhere.
 If YouTube existed in Sir Issac Newton's time, we'd be learning gravity from his videos.
 With modern technology racing to mass-produce encyclopedias, lectures, or apps makes no sense.
 Instead, we can find topics with unwritten books, subjects with no Wikipedia page, problems with no apps, and contribute something new.

-Because of digital property, humanity can contribute to a continuously updated repository of human knowledge, programs, and anything else you design on a computer.
+Because of digital property, humanity can contribute to a continuously updated repository of human knowledge, programs, and anything else you can design on a computer.

 You can already see this new economy already forming.
 Several generations into the Internet Age, items like smartphones, laptops, and smartwatches are everywhere.
 That's why the collaboration websites like WikiHow, WhatsApp, and Quora integrate so easily into our lives.